SalOne22/rimage/README.md

 cargo install rimage
 ```

-## Note

-1. Jxl(JpegXL) format on Microsoft Windows® is not support, because of its complexity.

-2. If you met the error of **"Could not find libstdc++-6.dll", etc.**, please download all 3 DLLs from **[HERE](https://github.com/Mikachu2333/rimage_gui/releases/tag/0.0.0.0)** and put these 3 DLLs near Rimage.
+### Note:

-3. If you're a user who just want to **use Rimage easily with a friendly GUI**, [Rimage_gui](https://github.com/Mikachu2333/rimage_gui/releases/) may be fit for you, it support both Chinese and English.
+If you're a user who just want to **use Rimage easily with a friendly GUI**, [Rimage_gui](https://github.com/Mikachu2333/rimage_gui/releases/) may be fit for you, it support both Chinese and English.
 Just select the version you need and download it to use.

 ## Usage